rsmaller/subnettergui/README.md

 ## Installing Subnetter++ As An Application on Linux

 There is an install script called `install.sh` that will install the subnettergui binary for the user that runs it.
+This will drop a desktop file in the user's application folder for easy access.

-The program must be compiled before running this script.
+The program must be built before running the install script.

 `uninstall.sh` will conversely uninstall the binary that was installed with the former script.